SainsburyWellcomeCentre/aeon_docs/src/contributor/contributing_documentation.md

 The workflow comprises two jobs: `build_sphinx_docs` and `deploy_sphinx_docs`.
 The build job is triggered by all the listed events to ensure the documentation build remains intact with new changes.
-The deployment job is only triggered on manual dispatch or [when a tag is pushed](#deploying-the-documentation).
+The [deployment job](#deploying-the-documentation) is only triggered when a tag is pushed or when the workflow is manually dispatched from the main branch.

 ## Editing the documentation
 To edit the documentation, clone the [`aeon_docs` repository](aeon-docs-github:), and work on a new branch, following the same guidelines as for [code changes](target-contributing-code).